-1. If an instructor allows an assignment to be submitted late, it will have a 10% late deduction per day for 4 regular academic days (not counting Saturday or Sunday or days in which classes do not meet at all).
+- All late written work projects, to include any kind of paper or 1. project, will have a 10% late deduction per day for 4 regular academic days (not counting Saturday or Sunday or days in which classes do not meet at all).
 After the 4th day, the penalty remains at 40% off for late work turned in up to 15 days after the original due date.
 Late work turned in 16 regular academic days or later will receive a grade of zero.
 For each course, a student may be given up to 2 "vouchers" as determined by individual instructors and described in each course syllabus allowing a late work without penalty extension.
 Each voucher gives the student 24 hours beyond the due date to submit the assignment without penalty (written work only, no presentations).
 The voucher is to be attached to the assignment when turned in.
 At the end of the semester, unused vouchers will earn extra credit for the student, adding 1-2% to the final course grade.
-Instructors may indicate certain crucial assignments for which vouchers cannot be used.

-- 2. An instructor has the right to require an assignment to be submitted even if its delinquency automatically make its grade an "F" (unless excused by the Student Deans). - 3.
+Instructors may indicate certain crucial assignments for which vouchers cannot be used. - 2.
+Any assignment other than those covered in point 1. above not submitted at the beginning of the hour on which it is due is considered late.
+For each successive academic day the assignment is not turned in, the grade will be reduced one-third letter grade from the earned grade (e.g. an "A" assignment will be reduced to "A-", etc.).
+Oral reports will be subject to the same system of grade reduction. - 3.
+An instructor has the right to require an assignment to be submitted even if its delinquency automatically make its grade an "F" (unless excused by the Student Deans). - 4.
 Class assignments will be received until 5:00 P.M. of the last day of classes preceding Final Exams, unless an earlier date is specified in the course syllabus.
-Only the Dean of Students can grant an extension beyond this date. - 4.
+Only the Dean of Students can grant an extension beyond this date. - 5.
 All term papers and reports are to conform to the MLA style.